-Services Provided by Risk Management & Insurance to Government Departments, Crown Corporations, Agencies, Commissions, Health PEI and School Boards/Districts
+Services Provided by Risk Management & Insurance to Government Departments, Crown Corporations, Agencies, Commissions, Health PEI and School Boards.

-- School playground inspections are completed in conjunction with school board maintenance and administration staff. - Coordinate consultant studies on major projects and critical risk-management issues of the day. - Answer frequent inquiries and provide direction to management as it relates to loss control, legal liability issues and current claim files. - Perform risk assessments for specific clients and develop with them in partnership an effective risk-management strategy. - Negotiate settlements of claim files with the general public, or alternatively provide understandable explanations why particular claims will not be paid. - Coordinate seminars and make presentations to clients of Risk Management and Insurance.
-The seminars are designed to target risk exposures/concerns of the client, using practical risk management practices and insurance principles. - Provide consultation services to Procurement Services regarding tenders or RFP's, with recommendations on insurance requirements for vendors and specific language which transfers risk from Government to the service provider. - Facilitation with Health PEI management in negotiating contracts with a broad sector of service providers with an objective to confirm vendors are adequately insured, and the contract language is fair in terms of legal responsibilities. - Review IT contracts and confirm with vendors a Government entity can and will provide insurance coverages as required in the contract, and recommend language which will make the service providers accept legal responsibility for their programs and services. - Support a program where qualified persons meet with families and health care professionals to examine why a particular client had an unfavorable and unexpected experience.
+- Coordinate consultant studies on major projects and critical risk-management issues of the day. - Answer frequent inquiries and provide direction to management as it relates to loss control, legal liability issues and current claim files. - Perform risk assessments for specific clients and develop with them in partnership an effective risk-management strategy. - Negotiate settlements of claim files with the general public, or alternatively provide understandable explanations why particular claims will not be paid. - Coordinate seminars and make presentations to clients of Risk Management and Insurance.

+The seminars are designed to target risk exposures/concerns of the client, using practical risk management practices and insurance principles. - Provide consultation services to Procurement Services regarding tenders or RFP's, with recommendations on insurance requirements for vendors and specific language which transfers risk from Government to the service provider. - Facilitation with Health PEI management in negotiating contracts with a broad spectrum of service providers with an objective to confirm vendors are adequately insured, and the contract language is fair in terms of legal responsibilities. - Review IT contracts and confirm with vendors a Government entity can and will provide insurance coverages as required in the contract, and recommend language which will make the service providers accept legal responsibility for their programs and services. - Support a program where qualified persons meet with families and health care professionals to examine why a particular client had an unfavorable and unexpected experience.
 These disclosures minimize the need for litigation, in order for family members to receive the desired details.